gerp-project/gerp-template/README.md

 Files placed in the [/template](/template) directory will be synced into the root of target directories.
 Variables can be substituted using [mustache](http://mustache.github.io/) templating, with inputs provided in your [gerp config](.gerp/config.json).
 Inputs from your gerp config are applied on a per-repo basis to all files being synced.

+Synchronization will occur when a change is merged into the `main` branch.
+Progress can be seen in the `Actions` tab.

 ## Terms :books:

 Template Repo: The source of truth repository that GERP will use to determine which files to sync